Performs a one-sample, two-sample, or a Welch modified two-sample t-test

 the value of the mean or difference in means specified by

 the null hypothesis.
-This equals the input argument mu
+This equals the input argument mu.
+Component

 records the value of the input argument alternative: